nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/shopping-carts-and-wishlists.md

 > [!NOTE]
 >
-> check out our [marketplace](http://www.nopcommerce.com/marketplace) for plugins that help you manage abandoned carts and recover lost sales.
+> Check out our [marketplace](http://www.nopcommerce.com/marketplace) for plugins that help you manage abandoned carts and recover lost sales.

 ## Wishlists